YOUR PORTABLE GENERATOR BUYING GUIDE

 WHAT TO CHOOSE

 .
-For non-emergency applications price may be the main factor in choosing the right model.
+For non-emergency applications price may be the main factor in choosing the right device.
 If so, a cheap gasoline model may be your first choice.
 For a disaster preparedness however, the main considerations should be given to the convenience of fuel storage and fuel availability during an emergency.
 In this case, in my view, the preference should be given to propane.
 For job site you may want to pick a diesel because of its longevity.
+See my eBook for a detailed review of portable generators, step-by-step sizing procedure and connection methods.